 Your social media policy should set out what activity you are expecting from your team, while also setting out guidelines for what not to do.

-Those guidelines can turn out to be crucial, as Baker Small found out when a tweet by the law firm's Managing Director led to disastrous national publicity and then client desertions.
+Those guidelines can turn out to be crucial, as Baker Small found out back in 2016 when a tweet by the law firm's Managing Director led to disastrous national publicity and then client desertions.
 While Baker Small remains the textbook example of what not to do, lawyers continue to get into trouble over social media posts.

 On a more mundane level, the continual checking of personal social media accounts can be a major distraction in any office.
 So you need to have a social media policy whether you decide to invest in social media or not.

 - Set out who is responsible for managing the firm's social media accounts.

 - Actively encourage fee-earners to have a full professional profile on LinkedIn.
 Get their agreement to use LinkedIn to support the firm's marketing efforts by sharing, liking and commenting on your posts.

 - Aim to limit personal use of other social media at work, unless there is a specific business reason for such activity.